8 Working Holiday Mistakes & Pitfalls to Avoid

 Travel insurance is absolutely essential when travelling overseas, especially when visiting countries with expensive health care (like the United States) or travelling for an extended period.
 Anything could happen, and you could end up significantly out-of-pocket due to a freak accident or an unpredictable event that is totally beyond your control.

-People have even died overseas because they had a serious medical episode while overseas and couldn’t afford local hospital treatment.
+People have even died because they had a serious medical episode while overseas and couldn’t afford local hospital treatment.

 Put simply, do not skimp on travel insurance.
 It’s not worth the risk.